 This facility now accommodates the school's admin staff along with Mrs Harrison our Headteacher and our Deputy Headteacher Mrs Hesp.
-Areas have also been designated to accommodate the library, after-school homework club, senior staff room, and sickbay.
+Areas have also been designated to accommodate the library, after-school homework club, senior staff room and conference room.

-Access to and from 37 Station Road will be from the rear, through the existing boundary between the property and the school grounds, which will deliver convenient access between the building and the remainder of the school and also avoid any increase to comings and goings at the front of the property.
+Access to and from 37 Station Road is from the rear, through the existing boundary between the property and the school grounds, which delivers convenient access between the building and the remainder of the school and also avoid any increase to comings and goings at the front of the property.

 School House Exterior

 The house itself has had a new roof to compliment the fresh new look.
-The rear garden has been opened up at the back so it is now encompassed within the school site, the landscaping of the garden is scheduled to take place in a few weeks (watch this space for updated pictures)!
+The rear garden has been opened up at the back so it is now encompassed within the school site, picnic benches on the back lawn are a great addition for lunch and break times.

 The library, which is situated at the front of the house, has had a major transformation.
 The dull room is now warm and cosy and a perfect home for our senior homework club.
 The library also has a bright and modern computer room on its lower level.

 The porch of the house has been renovated to become our entrance hall and school office.
 The beautiful, Minton tiles in our hallway have been preserved and the stairs have been given a modern new look.

 The first-floor office no longer houses the patterned curtains and décor.
 We have welcomed the new design of the grey and natural colour scheme throughout.
 The upstairs of the house also had to have new ceilings, which was not part of the initial specification but was essential to maintaining the structure of the property.